What is a Serious Safety Event (SSE)?

 Each month we record the number of Serious Safety Events that have occurred, if any.
 This number is divided by patient days, so that we can compare to other hospitals.
 Then we use the average rate for that month plus the previous 11 months to get a 12 month rolling average.

-When we began to implement our Zero Hero Patient Safety Program in the fall of 2009, we began to see an increase in the SSER.
+When we implemented our Zero Hero patient safety program in the fall of 2009, we began to see an increase in the SSER.
 This increase is seen in all hospitals that get serious about patient safety because a focus on safety causes a heightened awareness which results in an increase in reported events.
 So this initial upswing in events is an apparent increase as employees better report all safety related incidents.

 However, once we reached our peak in early 2010, the SSER has steadily gone down to the point we have seen an 82% decrease.
 The number of days between SSEs has improved dramatically from every 11 days to current rate (see SSER chart).

 How Do I Read This Chart?